See and Do in Jakarta

 National Museum of Indonesia

-The National Museum is near the Monas and houses the most comprehensive collection of cultural artefacts from the entire archipelago.
+The National Museum is near the Monas and houses the most comprehensive collection of cultural artefacts in the entire archipelago.
 Allocate at least half a day to wander around and learn about the fascinating and rich Indonesian history.

 Located at Kota Tua Jakarta or Old Jakarta, in the northern part of the city, is Fatahillah Square.
 There are many historical buildings around it that are great to explore on foot.
 Colourful bikes are also available for rent.
 The square itself is dotted with locals hanging about and vendors selling their wares/services.